revive-adserver/revive-adserver/README.md

 # License

-Revive Adserver is copyrighted; please see the COPYRIGHT file.
+Revive Adserver is copyright; please see the COPYRIGHT file.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by